 So, you’ve made the decision to go smaller.
 It may not be this very moment, but soon there will come a time for you to decide what kinds of building materials to use in your ADU.

-Since ADU’s require so much less material volume than your average house, you get more control over sourcing higher quality components that are more sustainable, less toxic, age well (durable), and are more functional for life.
+ADU’s require a lot less material volume than your average house.
+Oftentimes that means you’re able to source materials from local retailers, and get more control over sourcing higher quality components that are more sustainable, less toxic, age well (durable), and are more functional for life.

 That said, it’s important to get your materials right the first time, because there’s not much room to maneuver should you need to remodel after the fact.

 Many conventional building components have a high carbon cost of production and transportation, and many are even toxic.
 “Green” alternatives exist for virtually material needed in the building process, from the concrete in the foundation to the panels on the exterior, the insulation between the walls down to interior accents like trim or tile in the bathroom.

 This post will serve as an introduction to get you thinking about materials, why they matter and how to select the right ones for your project.

 In general, materials can be expensive.
 Using less of them, by default, will save you money.

 Variety – Keep in mind that each material has its own pros and cons, and you’ll have to do more research on your own once you finish this post (we’ll start you off with more resources down below).

 Durability – Think about the floors in a high-traffic area of home or anywhere else.
 There’s a good chance that you’ll notice some natural wear and tear; faded paint, scuffs, chips, worn out polish.
 In small spaces your body is less spread out, and your movements are more concentrated over time, which makes it all the more important to invest in durable materials that will last.